Aircloak/aircloak/air/docs/content/sql/restrictions.md

 modified to be closed on the left (`>=`) and open on the right (`<`).

 If any such modifications take place an appropriate notice will be displayed in the web interface.
 When using the API the notice will be included under the `info` key of the result.
-The notice will _not_ appear when using the PostgreSQL interface.
+When using the PostgreSQL interface, it will be sent across the wire as a `notice` message.

 The grid sizes available depend on the type of the column that is being limited by the range: